etianen/django-usertools/README.md

 django-usertools
 ================

-**django-usertools** is fire-and-forget enhancement to the standard Django user admin.
+**django-usertools** is a fire-and-forget enhancement to the standard Django user admin.

-It's just a single line of code to install.

 Features
 --------

-* Send invitation emails to your fellow admin users, allowing them to choose their own passwords.
+* Send invitation emails to your fellow admin users, allowing them to choose their own password on first login.
-* Search through long lists of users using integrated [django-watson](https://github.com/etianen/django-watson) search.
+* Search through user lists using integrated [django-watson](https://github.com/etianen/django-watson) search.
-* Batch actions for managing users and groups.
+* Batch admin actions for managing users and groups.
-* Improved user admin form layout.

 Installation